Where is Ulusaba?

 What can I do during the day?

 Well of course there are the twice daily game drives.
 One starts early in the morning around 5am and the other leaves in the afternoon at about 4pm.
-Each drive lasts for approximately 3½ hours.
+Each drive lasts for approximately 2.5 to 3 hours depending on sightings and the season.
 The more adventurous may opt for a walking safari after breakfast to learn about the local plants and wildlife and for some more in-depth knowledge on how to track animals.
 If you want to take it easy, soak up the sun by the pools, read a book, or relax with a Spa treatment.
-Energetic types can have a hit of tennis or work out in the gym where the views will take your mind off all that hard work.
+Energetic types can have a game of tennis or work out in the gym where the views will take your mind off all that hard work.
 Others may prefer to go on one of our cultural, wildlife or scenic tours including helicopter trips or a tour of the local community.

 Can I get involved with work in the community?